sp4c38/AWattPrice/backend/docs/notification_tasks.md

-This documentation shall describe how AWattPrice handles certain situations.
-The specifications should *not* be understood as some description how to access the web app or whatsoever.
-The backend should *only* be accessed by the actual iOS app.
-It's a documentation *for backend developers* to later understand certain concepts quicker.

 # **Notification Tasks**

 Notification tasks are tasks to update the notification configuration of a token.
-A request to run notification tasks must always include 1) the token and 2) the tasks.
+A request to run notification tasks must always include 1) the token and 2) the task descriptions.

 ### Tasks available

 - Add token to the database.
 - Subscribe/desubscribe to notification.
+- Update task:
+  - Update general configuration (e.g. selected region, vat selection, ...)
+  - Update specific notification configuration (e.g. update price below value of the price below notification).

 ### Rules when sending tasks